Jewish Heritage Tour In Istanbul, 6 hrs

 The Background story of the Jewish Heritage in Istanbul:

-Our walk includes a deep understanding of the story of the Jewish population in Istanbul.
+Our walk includes a deep understanding of the story of the Jewish population in Istanbul with the lead of a specialist guide.

 On the midnight of August 2nd 1492, when Columbus embarked on what would become his most famous expedition to the New World, his fleet departed from the relatively unknown seaport of Palos because the shipping lanes of Cadiz and Seville were clogged with Sephardic Jews expelled from Spain by the Edict of Queen Isabella and King Ferdinand of Spain.